 These features alone can be worth the investment.
 And take note, this capability can be used in any meeting – even if there are no remote participants.
 So how did the SMART technology go over with the franchise company?
 They love it!
 But not without going through a bit of a learning curve because he had never heard of or seen a SMART board before I recommended it.
 Bud took the upfront training, but it wasn’t until he actually started using it and became comfortable with it, did he really start to appreciate his new collaborative tool and the richness it added to their meetings.

-And that brings me to the final piece of the puzzle – web conferencing or sharing of the desktop.
+Web conferencing or sharing of the desktop.
 There are numerous offerings out there that are available from free to a WebEx or GoToMeeting price point of about $40-$50 dollars a month.
 In this case I recommended the SMART Bridgit software because it provides the features required and provides the ability to share the SMART board screens with any PC, Mac, iPad or Android tablet.
 The Bridgit software is particularly good for interactive training sessions, where there are many participants collaborating.

 So none of Bud’s franchisees had to go out and buy new technology.
 They could use their existing personal technology to actively participate in the meetings being held at Bud’s office.
 The Bridgit software provides a richer platform for many-to-many collaboration vs the one-to-many collaboration which is the strength of the GoToMeeting and WebEx software.